hyorkim11/hyorkim11.github.io/_projects/pdp-optimization.md

 ---

-### 1. Understanding Current Inefficiencies
+### 1. Identifying Areas of Opportunities
-We needed to understand our current inefficiencies with our PDP.
+We needed to first understand our current inefficiencies with our PDP.
 Through chatting with engineering and our QA teams, I've found that we had a total of 11 different PDP templates.

 ![8 Different Templates](/img/total-pdps.png)